 You may want to hire a lawyer for a workers’ compensation claim if your injury or illness is likely to require hospitalization, significant time away from work, or ongoing treatment.
 In this situation, you will more likely than not require indemnity payments for time away from work and may need to prove how your injuries prevent you from working.

 It is also important to note that you may want to speak with an attorney if the workers’ compensation insurer denied your claim for benefits or your employer begins to behave differently toward you because you filed a claim for benefits.
 In some cases, employers will pressure you to return to work before your doctor releases you.
-An attorney from our team can help with all of these concerns.
+It’s often a good idea to contact a workers’ compensation attorney for a free consultation about your case.
+An attorney from our team can help with all these concerns.